• Skip to primary navigation

 Answer: Is Shredded Cheese Gluten Free?

-The good news is most brands of shredded cheese are gluten-free products, but please realize that not all brands are.
-Though cellulose powder comes from plants, sometimes the cellulose is extracted from wheat starch, making it a high risk for those with gluten intolerance.
+The good news is that most shredded cheese brands are gluten-free, but please realize that not all brands are.
+Though cellulose powder comes from plants, it is sometimes extracted from wheat starch, making it a higher risk for those with gluten intolerance and allergies.

 Many shredded cheese manufacturers actually use potato starch or corn starch instead of cellulose powder.
-Potato starch is gluten-free and a safe ingredient for those who cannot eat gluten.
+Potato starch is gluten-free and safe for those who cannot eat gluten.

-If a company uses cellulose powder, it is best to check the manufacturer’s website to find more information on where the powder is sourced.
+If a company uses cellulose powder, it is best to check the manufacturer’s website for more information on where it is sourced.
 Cellulose powder is not always derived from wheat, so it is sometimes gluten-free.

-Name brand cheese brands tend to be more open about their ingredients, so it may be safer to buy from these companies over generic (private label) brands.
+Name-brand cheese brands tend to be more open about their ingredients, so it may be safer to buy from these companies over generic (private label) brands.
 Companies like Kraft Cheese test their shredded cheese for gluten and label any Kraft products with over 10ppm of gluten.
-Sargento also states on its website that they use potato starch and gluten-free anti-caking agents for gluten-free shredded cheese.
+Sargento also states on its website that it uses potato starch and gluten-free anti-caking agents for gluten-free shredded cheese.

 Regardless of which brand of shredded cheese you purchase, always read the ingredients label to ensure there are no gluten-containing ingredients or gluten cross-contamination.

-Also, be on the lookout for more processed cheeses with artificial flavors, artificial colors, and other ingredients added during the manufacturing process.
+Also, be on the lookout for more processed cheeses with artificial flavors, artificial colors, and other ingredients added during manufacturing.

 Check my list to see what meal ingredients are gluten free.